 We are not a “faith-based” non-profit.
 However, we base our program morales upon Biblical principles.

 Doors to Freedom’s facility location is confidential.
-We will do everything in our power to keep participants safe and secure.
+We will do everything in our power to keep residents safe and secure.
 We are not a lock-down facility.

-Phase 1 – Assess: Phase 1 lasts the first 6-8 weeks of a participant entering the program.
-During Phase 1 of our program, the new participant will get to know Doors to Freedom while we get to know her.
+Phase 1 – Assess: Phase 1 lasts the first 6-8 weeks of a resident entering the program.
+During Phase 1 of our program, the new resident will get to know Doors to Freedom while we get to know her.
 She will go through our complete intake and assessment process.
-The intake and assessment process includes: complete the intake forms, review the Resident’s Handbook, Strengths and Struggles Assessment, Safety Assessment, Life Skills and Education Assessments, and a general medical questionnaire.
+The intake and assessment process includes: complete all intake forms, Orientation/ Tour of facility, review of the Resident’s Manual, Strengths and Struggles Assessment, Safety Assessment, and a Life Skills and Education Assessments.
+A 24 hour body check will be done during intake and a 72 hour medical exam scheduled.
 (Doors to Freedom is not a medical facility)

 In Phase 1, the resident and Doors to Freedom Directors will decide whether or not she wants to make Doors to Freedom her temporary home.
 She will participate in the general program schedule that will gradually introduce and prepare her for Phase 2.
 In order to progress to Phase 2, a resident must show desire to work through her Individualized Growth Plan (IGP).
 An IGP is a culmination of the assessment results, goals the resident desires to fulfill, and unique plan created for each resident by Doors to Freedom staff to help the resident fulfill her goals.

 Phase 2 – Change by Growing: The duration of Phase 2 is unique to each individual and the amount of time they need to complete their IGP.
-The length of this phase can last 12-24+ months.
-During Phase 2 she has committed to fully joining the program and working through her IGP.
+The length of this phase can last 12-24+ months (Younger residents make need additional time to complete their education).
+During Phase 2 the resident will fully join the program and work through her IGP.
 She will learn how to develop life-changing habits while obtaining her GED or High School Diploma.
-In order to progress to Phase 3 from Doors to Freedom’s program, she must successfully complete her IGP.
+In order to progress to Phase 3 from Doors to Freedom’s program, the resident must successfully complete her IGP.

 When girls enter into our program, we assess where they are in their education.
 From there we create an individualized plan to help her pursue her goals of obtaining her high school diploma or her GED.